forkchili/step-meme-advices/README.md

 I used it heavily to remove the original bubble in the spongebob bubble meme.

+- Here's a list of random software I used maybe once or twice though my meme journey.
+Pick up what you need lol

+    - Virtualbox (for having windows xp for my xp tutorial meme)
+    - OBS (for screen recording)
+    - Python (for automating some quick tasks like video to frames, and also doing the fake python script "how to get rich with step in windows xp.
+Learn to code people !
+It will always be useful !!!)
+    - Handbrake, for video format conversion
+    - ChatGPT, because google was sometimes not precise enough

 5) Export and watch the meme

 Ok, it is done.
 Does it work?
 Does it make you laugh ?
 Final result is great ?